 I know Jessica Valenti, one of our generation’s most prominent feminists, in an online sort of way.
 She read APW when she was planning her wedding, we chat on Twitter often, I read her books.
-So when she linked to her newest book I announced my pregnancy, I asked for a review copy, stat.
+So when she linked to her newest book Why Have Kids? a day after I announced my pregnancy, I asked for a review copy, stat.
 What follows are my thoughts after reading the book.
 It’s less a formal review, and more a personal essay (as I do) on a book I think you should go buy.
 What can I say?
 I had to stick this in before the end of Kids/No Kids week.
 It’s also possible that Jessica will show up in the comments, so keep an eye out.

 The moment I got pregnant, my personal life turned into a parade of cheer.
 And I don’t mean that in the most positive way.
 I was sick, and stressed, and freaked out, and suddenly every other question (often from total strangers) was, “Are you so excited?”
 “Are you the happiest you’ve ever been?”
 And I wasn’t, frankly.
 I was overwhelmed, and the constant messaging that if I wasn’t thrillingly happy, I was broken, was really only making the situation worse.
 (Side note: this does, actually, seem to improve.
 In my Very Pregnant third trimester state, people are simply very, very kind to me.)